 It's best suited to shooting in broad daylight because of its small sensor and narrow aperture at max zoom, and you'll likely need a tripod or something else to stabilize the camera when shooting at the tail end of its focal length range.
 However, despite its limitations, the P1000 still has something to offer besides awe-inspiring zoom, including RAW photo capture and 4k video capability, along with a high-res EVF and fully articulated screen.

 The Panasonic LUMIX FZ1000 II is the zoom camera Goldilocks would choose.
 It's less premium and well-built than the Sony RX10 IV, but it's sturdier than budget options, with a great balance of features and performance for its price.
 Its built-in lens has a fairly wide-ranging 25-400mm equivalent focal length, giving you plenty of flexibility to shoot far-away subjects like birds.
-It also uses a 1-inch sensor, so image quality is good for its class, though it isn't a stacked design sensor like the Sony, so it has a slower readout speed and max burst rate.
+It also uses a 1-inch sensor, so image quality is good for its class.
+However, it isn't a stacked design sensor like the Sony, so it has a slower readout speed and max burst rate.

 Still, the camera is packed with a ton of beginner-friendly shooting modes.
 That includes a '4k PHOTO' mode that lets you pull stills out of 30 fps 4k video clips, which is handy for isolating fleeting moments of fast action.
 It also has a good battery life and excellent ergonomics.
 Ultimately, this is the way to go if you're looking for a bridge camera that won't break the bank but still offers a well-rounded feature set and good build quality.
+However, it's getting harder to find brand new, so you may have to shop around for one on the used market.

 If you're looking for the best compact zoom camera, it doesn't get much better than the Sony RX100 VII.
 The RX100 series has long been a favorite for street and travel photos.
 These cameras balance zoom range with a wide array of features you don't often see in compact point-and-shoots.
 Like the Sony RX10 IV above, the RX100 VII uses a stacked 1-inch type sensor that captures above-average image quality and has a quick 20 fps burst rate for faster-moving subjects.